 Even if your cruise does not involve air travel outside the US, should you be required to unexpectedly depart a vessel prior to the end of the sailing, a passport would be required to re-enter the US by air.
 As such, Princess Cruises continues to strongly recommend that all guests are in possession of a valid passport.

-And while you can use it to enter various Caribbean islands by sea, you can never use it to arrive at any of those same islands by air.
+And while you can use it to enter various Caribbean islands by sea, you can never use a U.S. Passport Card to arrive at any of those same islands by air.
 The US State Department clarifies:

 Entering the United States at land border crossings and sea ports-of-entry from: